Admissions for MPA, MAIR and MA Public Diplomacy & Global Communications (PDGC) Programs

 - MAIR: February 1

 Late applications will be accepted through April for all programs, but late applications will be reviewed for admission only, and we cannot guarantee that they will be considered for university / department merit based aid.
 Applications are not considered complete until all materials are received.
+Any applications received after May will be considered for admission for the next Academic Year.

 Visit our guidelines page for information about the application materials.